Last updated: April 2026

 Irritable bowel syndrome (IBS)

 S. boulardii has been studied in IBS, with mixed but generally positive results.
-Its anti-inflammatory properties and ability to reduce intestinal permeability are the likely mechanisms.
+Its effects on intestinal inflammation and barrier function are the most plausible mechanisms.

-A study published in Digestive Diseases and Sciences (Choi et al., 2011) found that S. boulardii improved overall IBS symptoms and quality of life compared to placebo.
-The evidence is not as consistent as for antibiotic-associated diarrhoea, but it remains a reasonable option for people with IBS who want to trial a probiotic.
+A study published in Digestive Diseases and Sciences (Choi et al., 2011) found that S. boulardii improved overall IBS symptoms and quality of life compared with placebo.
+The evidence is not as consistent as for antibiotic-associated diarrhoea, but it remains a reasonable option for those who want to trial a live culture supplement.

 Candida and thrush